Harvard-IACS/2023-CS107/content/pages/syllabus.md

 Pair-programming exercise solutions must be submitted in your private `git` repository hosted in the CS107 organization at <https://code.harvard.edu/CS107>.
-**Only commits before or at the due date are considered for grading**.
+**Only commits made on or before the due date will be considered for grading**.
 The deadline for submission is usually _one week_ after the last section for the exercise.
 Given this extra time for completion, **late days do not apply to pair-programming exercises**.